Can I claim myself or my spouse as a dependent?

 Everybody gets one personal exemption, worth up to $4,050 for tax year 2016, either as a filer or as a dependent.

-In that case, you can claim your spouse's exemption on your return.
+In that case, we'll apply your spouse's exemption to your return.